TheBlupper/ctf_writeups/sekaiCTF2023/README.md

 ![](./matmult1.png)

-The stack alignment seems to once again be the problem.
-We could just manually patch the `and rsp, ...` out, but I have a feeling that we'll want to do this a lot, and maybe some other modifications as well, so let's write a Binary Ninja plugin to do this instead.
+Once again the stack alignment seems to be the culprit.
+We could just manually patch the `and rsp, ...` out, but I have a feeling that we'll want to do this a lot, and maybe some other modifications as well, so let's write a Binary Ninja plugin to automate this for us.

 ```py
 from binaryninja import *